atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 ![braille capital character, dot 6]({{ site.baseurl }}{{ page.image-directory }}chapter7/signs/capital_braille.png){: .img-left }{: .thumbnail }

-The braille capital symbol precedes each capitalized word; the symbol is repeated to indicate all caps.&nbsp;
+<br /> The braille capital symbol precedes each capitalized word; the symbol is repeated to indicate all caps.&nbsp;
 To ease reading, capitalization in braille is limited to the first word of sentences, proper nouns or names, individual letters, initials, and acronyms (but all raised characters must be uppercase).

 ![Six braille characters with dimension lines identifying size and spacing of braille dots and cells.]({{ site.baseurl }}{{ page.image-directory }}chapter7/signs/11.jpg){: .img-center }